 Interest income is recorded on an accrual basis and includes the accretion of discounts and amortization of premiums.
 Discounts from and premiums to par value on debt investments purchased are accreted/amortized into interest income over the life of the respective security using the effective interest method.
-The amortized cost of debt investments represents the original cost, including origination fees and upfront fees received that are deemed to be an adjustment to yield, adjusted for the accretion of discounts and amortization of premiums, if any.
+The amortized cost of debt investments represents the original cost, including origination fees, adjusted for the accretion of discounts and amortization of premiums, if any.
 At time of exit, the realized gain or loss on an investment is the difference between the amortized cost at time of exit and the cash received at exit using the specific identification method.

 The Company may have loans in its portfolio that contain payment-in-kind ("PIK") provisions.
 PIK represents interest that is accrued and recorded as interest income at the contractual rates, increases the loan principal on the respective capitalization dates, and is generally due at maturity.
-As of March 31, 2017, the fair value of the loan in the portfolio with PIK provisions was \$8,861, which represents approximately 0.6% of total investments at fair value.
-For the three month period ended March 31, 2017, there was no PIK interest accrued.
-As of December 31, 2016, no loans in the portfolio contained PIK provisions.
+As of September 30, 2016 and December 31, 2015 and for the three month and nine month periods ended September 30, 2016 and 2015, no loans in the portfolio contained PIK provisions.

 Interest income from investments in the "equity" class of collateralized loan obligation ("CLO") funds, which are included in "structured finance obligations", is recorded based upon an estimation of an effective yield to expected maturity utilizing assumed cash flows in accordance with Accounting Standards Codification ("ASC") 325-40, Beneficial Interests in Securitized Financials Assets.
-The Company monitors the expected cash inflows from its CLO equity investments, including the expected residual payments and the effective yield is determined and updated at least quarterly.
+We monitor the expected cash inflows from our CLO equity investments, including the expected residual payments and the effective yield is determined and updated at least quarterly.
 In estimating these cash flows, there are a number of assumptions that are subject to uncertainties, including the amount and timing of principal payments which are impacted by prepayments, repurchases, defaults, delinquencies and liquidations of or within the CLO funds.
 These uncertainties are difficult to predict and are subject to future events that could have impacted the Company's estimates if the information was known at the time.
 As a result, actual results may differ significantly from these estimates.